tntterri615/RunDo/README.md

 the homepage will prompt you to login or create account the profile page will prompt you to input the food you ate, physical stats (age, sex, height, weight), fitness level (how fast you are in mph), and a calculate function the user's individual results page will include confirmation of their food, a results table (shows how far they will need to run to burn off food eaten), and a recalculate function that will redirect to their profile page for new input

 Models-

-User profile
+User profile:
 age
 sex
 height
 weight
-fitness level (running- mph; other activities- newbie/novice, average, athletic/buff) Food data
+fitness level (running- mph; other activities- newbie/novice, average, athletic/buff)

+Food data:

 serving size
 number of servings
 total calories

 Schedule

-Milestone 1
+Milestone 1-
 create profile to store user data food data tables figure out how to pull calorie info from a food api running/exercise calculations (function)

-Milestone 2
+Milestone 2-
 add additional types of exercises (swimming, tennis, ultimate frisbee) link and push data to Myfitnesspal or similar app tracker